Descanonge/tomate/doc/source/coord.rst

 ---------

 The variables available constitute a dimension of the data.
-In most of the package, the 'dimensions' will design the variables and coordinates dimensions, but 'coordinates' will exclude variables.
+In most of the package, the 'dimensions' will designate the variables and coordinates dimensions, but 'coordinates' will exclude variables.

 In the inner workings of the package, variable are just a specific